Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Azure CLI Not Installed

-THe `Azure CLI Credential` failed to execute as Azure CLI command line tool is not installed.
 To use Azure CLI credential, the Azure CLI needs to be installed, please follow the instructions [here](https://docs.microsoft.com/cli/azure/install-azure-cli) to install it for your platform and then try running the credential again.